Living a Fully Integrated Life

 It’s about weaving together your values, your why, and your personal strengths—your unique blend of character traits, talents, and hard-earned skills—into the way you work, lead, love, and live.

-But when everything flows from a common center—when your why, your values, and your strengths are all moving in the same direction—it creates a deep, steady current of clarity and vitality.
+But when your life flows from a common center—when your values, why, and strengths are aligned—it creates a deep, steady current of clarity and vitality.

 You feel… rooted.